One of the recipes I discovered during my Asia travels is Thai sticky rice with mango.

 Add the coconut milk and another 1/2 cup water.

-Let the rice bowl, add coconut sugar and salt and stir it.
+Let the rice bowl, then add coconut sugar and salt to it and stir it.

 Let it simmer for 30 minutes on low fire.
-Cover the pot with a lid but not entirely closed.
+Cover the pot with a lid but make sure it’s not entirely closed.

 Turn off the fire and let the rice sit for 10 more minutes.